The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 More bands also mean you have more options to segment your network.
 For example, you can use the 2.4GHz for low-bandwidth IoT devices and the 6GHz for your top-notch clients, such as the Samsung Galaxy S21, Google's Pixel 6/Pro, or any computer that has the Intel AX210 Wi-Fi chip.

 Why not get an additional 6GHz band instead, you might wonder?
-That’s because there’s no point in doing so.
+That's because there's no point in doing so, at least within the Wi-Fi 6E standard.

 The point is: The 6GHz generally doesn't work well as the backhaul, but it doesn't have issues with bandwidth or stability, either.
 Consequently, there's no need to get an additional band for it.